wshekrota/egopipe/README.md

 now that I have a working model refactor code into separate files organized within package (complete 03/28)

 refactor pipe read to read all before process so map[string]interface{} becomes []map....

+suggestion of persistence (since that would be outside egopipe code in elastic)

+rethink index name defaults this may interfere with what is expected

 ---